JupiterOne/graph-google-cloud/docs/jupiterone.md

 ## Requirements

-- JupiterOne requires the contents of a Google Cloud service account key file with the correct API services enabled.
+- JupiterOne requires the contents of a Google Cloud service account key file with the correct API services enabled (see the **Integration Walkthrough**).
 - You must have permission in JupiterOne to install new integrations.

 ## Support